zhmichael007/gke-spot-node-pool/README.md

 git clone https://github.com/zhmichael007/gke-spot-node-pool
 ```

-Set the cluster name in the
+Set the cluster name and service account in the script:
 ```bash
 CLUSTER_NAME=<Your Cluster Name>
 SA_NAME="<Your service-account name>"